Daniel Kiptoo Bargoria

-Daniel Kiptoo Bargoria (born 17 February 1984) is a Kenyan lawyer and an energy practitioner who was appointed to the Energy and Petroleum Regulatory Authority (EPRA) since 2021.
+Daniel Kiptoo Bargoria (born 17 February 1984) is a Kenyan lawyer and an energy practitioner who served as Director General of the Energy and Petroleum Regulatory Authority (EPRA) from June 2021 until his resignation in April 2026.

 Early life and education

 Bargoria was born on 17 February 1984 in Nairobi.
 He did his primary and secondary education in the same city at the then Nairobi Primary School and Mang'u High School respectively.

 Bargoria holds a Bachelor of Laws (LL.B) from the University of Nairobi, Master of Laws (LLM) specialising in Petroleum Law and Policy from the University of Dundee, and Master of Business Administration from the University of Cumbria.
 He has completed several executive courses such as Executive Certificate in Public Policy, Infrastructure in a Market Economy and Strategic Management of Regulatory and Enforcement Agencies from the Harvard Kennedy School.

 Career

 Bargoria became the acting director general of the Energy and Petroleum Regulatory Authority before assuming the office as a substantive director general.

 Prior to this, he worked as the Chairman of the Government's First Oil Committee, which was responsible for delivering Kenya's First Oil, and as a legal advisor at the Ministry of Energy and State Department of Petroleum.
 He also served a recognisable position in the drafting of the Energy Act, 2019 and Petroleum Act, 2019.
 One of the key achievements during his tenure has been the successful implementation of the fuel marking program.
 The program aimed at curbing fuel adulteration and to enhance revenue collection.